C. Establishment of Lead Agency

 13. Can a lead agency be pre-established?

 Similar actions that routinely involve the same group of involved agencies are suited for the pre-designation of a lead agency.
-For recurring actions, 617.14(d) encourages agencies to enter into cooperative agreements (such as memoranda of understanding) to identify the appropriate lead agency.
+For recurring actions, 617.14(d) (link leaves DEC website) encourages agencies to enter into cooperative agreements (such as memoranda of understanding) to identify the appropriate lead agency.
 Each time an action covered by the agreement is presented for approval, the pre-identified agency will automatically assume lead agency status as agreed to by the involved agencies.
 This eliminates the need for repetitive lead agency determinations and thus expedites future significance determinations.

 14. Can an applicant select the lead agency?